nextcloud/documentation/admin_manual/operations/scaling_multiple_machines.rst

 =================

-For the application layer of this reference architecture we used Oracle Enterprise Linux as the front end servers to host the ownCloud code.
+For the application layer of this reference architecture we used Oracle Enterprise Linux as the front end servers to host the Nextcloud code.
 In this instance we made ``httpd`` a permissive domain, allowing it to operate within the SELinux environment.
-In this example we also used the standard directory structure placing the ownCloud code in the Apache root directory.
+In this example we also used the standard directory structure placing the Nextcloud code in the Apache root directory.
 The following components were installed on each application server:

 *   Apache